sreenivasvaluelabs/PromptVault/replit.md

 # Overview

-This is a DXP (Digital Experience Platform) Prompt Library application built for Sitecore 10.4 development with Helix architecture.
-The application serves as a comprehensive collection of development prompts, templates, and code snippets organized by architectural layers (Foundation, Feature, Project) and component types.
-It provides developers with quick access to standardized prompts for generating Sitecore components, services, and implementations following best practices.
+This is a Developer Experience Platform (DXP) Prompt Library application that serves as a comprehensive collection of development templates, code snippets, and SDLC workflows.
+The application is organized by categories including Foundation, Feature, Project layers, components, testing, styling, and SDLC templates.
+It provides development teams with quick access to standardized templates for generating code components, services, and implementations following modern software development best practices.

-The application features a full-stack architecture with a React frontend and Express backend, designed to help development teams maintain consistency and accelerate development workflows through reusable prompt templates.
+The application features a full-stack architecture with a React frontend and Express backend, designed to help development teams maintain consistency and accelerate development workflows through reusable template libraries.

 # User Preferences